Systems Administrators Guild

 Systems Development Life Cycle

-<programming> (SDLC) Any logical process used by a systems analyst to develop an information system, including requirements, validation, training, and user ownership.
+(SDLC, or "Software...")
+Any logical process used by a systems analyst to develop or redesign an information system.
+SDLC includes requirements, design, development, integration, testing, validation, training, user ownership, operations, analysis and maintenance.

-An SDLC should result in a high quality system that meets or exceeds customer expectations, within time and cost estimates, works effectively and efficiently in the current and planned Information Technology infrastructure, and is cheap to maintain and cost-effective to enhance.
+An SDLC should result in a system that meets or exceeds customer expectations, within time and cost estimates, works effectively and efficiently in the current and planned Information Technology infrastructure, is cheap to maintain and cost-effective to enhance.

 US DOJ SDLC.